Redesigning a SaaS Tool for Analyzing and Reducing Energy Consumption in Manufacturing Plants

 There could be multiple reasons like poor machine maintenance or machines running idle and consuming excess energy.

-We need a tool to analyze our machine performance & optimize energy consumption
+"To reduce energy costs, we need to analyze machine performance and optimize energy consumption."

 Research & Discovery